 Can anorexia patients fully recover?

-With proper and early intervention, the possibility of treating anorexia exists.
-However, long-term follow-up and supportive treatment are important to ensure that psychological effects are not permanent.
+There is a possibility of treating anorexia with appropriate and early intervention.
+However, long-term follow-up and supportive treatment are important to avoid permanent psychological effects.

-No, the individual is often unaware of their condition or sees weight loss as an achievement.
-This mindset can increase resistance to treatment.
+No, the individual is often unaware of their condition or views weight loss as an achievement.
+This can increase resistance to treatment.

-While there is no medication specifically approved for anorexia, medication treatment under a doctor's supervision can be applied for accompanying disorders such as depression and anxiety.
+While there is no medication specifically approved for anorexia, medication treatment under medical supervision may be applied for accompanying disorders such as depression and anxiety.

 What role do families play in anorexia?

-Family support is highly important in both the diagnosis and treatment process.
-Understanding, supportive, and informed families significantly impact the success of the treatment process.
+Family support is crucial in both diagnosis and treatment processes.
+Understanding, supportive, and informed families significantly influence the success of the treatment process.

 Creation Date : 11.07.2025